Camphul/Trampoline/docs/README.md

 - `trampoline.security.jwt.secret`: jwt signing secret, default is trampolineSecret
 - `trampoline.security.jwt.tokenTimeout`: timeout property of jwt, default is 3600
 - `trampoline.security.jwt.web.baseMapping`: auth basepath for authorizing and refreshing tokens, default is /auth
+- `trampoline.notify.email.enabled`: required to be `true` to even make use of this service.
+- `trampoline.notify.email.defaults.from`: address from which the emails are sent.
+- `trampoline.notify.email.defaults.template`: default (fallback) template to render.
+- `trampoline.notify.email.defaults.subject`: default (fallback) subject for emails.

 We also provide two example properties files: